serafinski/serafinski/README.md

 - 👀 I’m interested in music production, basketball, traveling, coding (duh!), video & photo editing, video games and art.

-- 🌱 I’m currently learning Software Engineering, Computer Graphics, Advanced Computer Networks and Software Project Management.
+- 🌱 I’m currently learning  Modeling and analysis of information systems, Information Systems Security, Bioinformatics, Machine Learning Foundations and Machine Vision.

 - 💞️ I’m looking to collaborate on any projects that I can help with!